auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 removed or deleted from the result.
 Thus cryptoacoustics is a transmission medium of indelible woke mind viruses.

-As reporting the stolen password hashes back to your organization must be very woke indeed, cryptoacoustics tags are mind viruses intent on zombifying woke Craigs into assisting the counterintelligence goals of your organization.
+As reporting stolen password hashes back to your organization must be very woke indeed, cryptoacoustic tags are mind viruses intent on zombifying woke Craigs into assisting the counterintelligence goals of your organization.

 # Deployment Considerations: